fcipaq/picohero_pplib/README.md

 ```
-void blit_buf(coord_t kx,		// kx: x-coord where to blit the of CENTER of the image
+void blit_buf(coord_t kx,     // x-coord where to blit the of CENTER of the image
-			  coord_t ky,		// ky: y-coord where to blit the of CENTER of the image
+              coord_t ky,     // y-coord where to blit the of CENTER of the image
-			  float zoom_x,			// zoom_x: zoom factor in x direction
+              float zoom_x,   // zoom factor in x direction
-			  float zoom_y,			// zoom_y: zoom factor in y direction
+              float zoom_y,   // zoom factor in y direction
-			  uint8_t flip_x,		// flip_x: whether to flip horizontally (1 means flip, 0 means
+              uint8_t flip_x, // whether to flip horizontally (1 means flip, 0 means
-			  uint8_t flip_y,		// flip_y: whether to flip vertically
+              uint8_t flip_y, // whether to flip vertically
-			  int32_t alpha,         // alpha: color which is NOT being drawn (BLIT_NO_ALPHA for no transparency)
+              int32_t alpha,  // color which is NOT being drawn (BLIT_NO_ALPHA for no transparency)
-			  gbuffer_t src,   // sprite: pointer to source buffer
+              gbuffer_t src,  // pointer to source buffer
-			  gbuffer_t dst)      // fb: pointer to destination buffer
+              gbuffer_t dst)  // pointer to destination buffer
 ```

 Blits a buffer to another buffer at the position *kx*, *ky*, zooms it in horizontal direction with the factor of *zoom_x* in vertical direction with the factor of *zoom_y*.  *flip_x* and *flip_y* state if the buffer shall be flipped (0 = no flipping, 1 = flipping).
 Alpha states the transparent color (BLIT_NO_ALPHA for no transparency)